josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 ### chunkify_comphet_trees.pl
 recodes simulated datasets using Dayhoff 6-state recoding and S&R 6-state recoding and generates shell scripts for maximum-likelihood analyses in RAxML

+### is_mono.pl
+scores trees to determine the proportion of incorrect trees that were reconstructed under recoding and non-recoding approaches